Los Angeles Chargers reportedly moving to hire Jim Harbaugh as head coach

 Since then, there has been talk of Harbaugh possibly heading back to the NFL, where he previously coached the San Francisco 49ers from 2011 to 2014.

-He led the 49ers to the Super Bowl once during his tenure but has yet to win the championship.
+He led the 49ers to three NFC Championship games and the Super Bowl once during his tenure but has yet to win the top championship.

 for more features.